TesterTi/stdetect/README.md

-See User Guide.pdf included in the project
+See 'User Guide.pdf' included in the project